anaghaindulal/taor_project/README.md

 1)	To optimize the allocation of sessions (lecture and workshop) in alignment with student enrolment numbers and available room capacities, and;
 2)	To minimize the scheduling conflicts to prevent overlaps in course timings

-Efficient use of resources, in terms of both space and time, ensures that both faculties are neither underused nor overcrowded, and at the same=me time, contributes to the overall well being of students and faculty but reducing stress.
+Efficient use of resources, in terms of both space and time, ensures that both faculties are neither underused nor overcrowded, and at the same time, contributes to the overall well being of students and faculty but reducing stress.
 The goal is to create a timetable that is not just a logical solution, but also a strategic tool that helps the objectives of the school.